MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/numerics.md

 register $y$ as input, the latter of which it maps to the sum $(x+y)$.
 Note that the sum is computed modulo $2^n$ if $y$ is stored in an $n$-bit register.

-Using the QDK, this operation can be applied as follows
+Using the Quantum Development Kit, this operation can be applied as follows:
 ```qsharp
 operation MyAdditionTest (xInt : Int, yInt : Int, n : Int) : Unit
 {